 Effectively developed, employee job descriptions are communication tools that are significant to your organization's success.
-Poorly written employee job descriptions, on the other hand, add to workplace confusion, hurt communication, and make people feel as if they don't know what is expected from them.
+Poorly written employee job descriptions, on the other hand, add to workplace confusion, miscommunication, and make people feel they don't know what is expected from them.

-Still uncertain about the value of employee job descriptions?
-If you use them as living, breathing documents that are regularly updated to reflect the changing jobs of each employee, they can become more of a job plan than a dusty document that is frequently irrelevant.
+If you use employee job descriptions as living, breathing documents that are updated regularly to reflect the changing requirements of each employee, these descriptions can become more of a job plan than an irrelevant document.

-Whether you're a small business or a large, multi-site organization, well-written employee job descriptions will help you align employee direction with the direction of your senior leadership and their strategic plan for the business.
+Whether you're a small or large business or a multi-site organization, well-written employee job descriptions will help you align employee direction with the direction of your senior leadership and their strategic plan for the business.

 As an example, for compliance with the Americans With Disabilities Act (ADA), you'll want to make certain that the description of the physical requirements of the job is accurate down to the letter.
 This will assist you to respond appropriately if an employee requests an accommodation under the ADA.

 People who have been involved in the hiring process are more likely to support the success of the new employee or promoted coworker.
 Developing employee job descriptions is an easy way to involve people in your organization's success.